 To view or analyse the corresponding deployment logs, click Historical Logs.

-A tabular listing of historical deployment logs is displayed, where each row consists of a log’s timestamp, its component name and executable name, and its information or message.
+The historical deployment logs is displayed, where you can view the log’s timestamp, its component name and executable name, and its information or message.

 You can select a specific component-executable combination to view its corresponding logs.
 You may also select multiple such combinations.
 If you select only a component’s name, you will view all the logs generated by all of the executables of that component.
 If no component is selected, you will view all the logs generated by all of the components that are deployed.
 For example, the historical logs of only the Talker component are shown below.

 You can choose to view logs from within a time range.
 But, ensure the time slice is neither in the past from the start time of a deployment nor in the future from now.
 You will be able to view logs up to seven days in the past if a deployment has been running till now.

 You can also download historical logs of a deployment as a .log file by clicking the download button.

 You may want to refresh the logs by clicking the refresh button.

 Any errors or exceptions that occur while logs are being generated are redirected to stderr output window, but otherwise, a valid logs output is displayed in stdout window.

 To view the corresponding deployment logs in real-time, click Live Logs tab.
 They are streamed in a terminal-like window and can be useful to view and debug your application in the cloud as it generates new logs.
 The rapyuta.io platform allows you to view the live It is similar to the tail -f functionality one is used to in a UNIX terminal console.

 Search for a specific phrase in the continuous log stream by entering the phrase inside the Search box.
 If there is a match, all occurrences of matching patterns of the phrase are highlighted.

 View logs in the full-screen mode by clicking on the fullscreen icon that is located at the top right corner of the terminal-like window.